fuzzygroup/wayfarer/docs/index.md

 # Web crawling that feels familiar

-Wayfarer is a small <b>web crawling framework for Ruby</b> that gets it right.
+Wayfarer is a small web crawling framework for Ruby that gets it right.

 If you …